getbraincloud/braincloud-docs/docs/api/2_capi/script/schedulerunscriptminutes.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-scriptName | The name of the script with its path to be run scriptData | Data to be sent to the script in JSON format minutesFromNow | Number of minutes from now to run script (date in millis)
+scriptName | The name of the script with its absolute path to be run. scriptData | Data to be sent to the script in JSON format. minutesFromNow | Number of minutes from now to run script (date in millis).

 ## Usage